 Here at SingleStore, we believe many modern data platforms can coexist.
 Many of our customers leverage in-memory, NoSQL technologies for their mobile applications and relational, cloud EDWs for long-term storage of their data.
 However, when it comes to accelerating the most critical business insights driven by analytics, AI and machine learning, they turn to SingleStore.

-Our Managed Service can help you extend your legacy platforms like Oracle and Teradata with fast ingest and querying, complement Snowflake and BigQuery without unpredictable costs, and onboard any new type of data without the constraints of NoSQL databases.
+Our SingleStoreDB Cloud can help you extend your legacy platforms like Oracle and Teradata with fast ingest and querying, complement Snowflake and BigQuery without unpredictable costs, and onboard any new type of data without the constraints of NoSQL databases.

 What kinds of dashboards?